Welcome to today's edition of the Rush 24-7 podcast.

 You have just said that everything you talked about change, at least as people understood it, is off the board now.

-And the real change is going to be a full speed-ahead approach to trying to expand the government as large and as quickly as possible.
+And the real change is going to be a full speed ahead approach to trying to expand the government as large and as quickly as possible.

 We'll be right back.

-Don't go away.
+They'll go away.

-It's from my uh my first book out there.
+It's from my first book out there.

-And we will have that as it's if it's become a tradition, all of America eagerly awaits the reading of the real story of Thanksgiving in the final hour of this program.
+All of America eagerly awaits the reading of the real story of Thanksgiving in the final hour of this program.

-Uh more good news for the Somali Pirates.
+More good news for the Somali pirates.

-Everybody thought that the Somali Pirate Mothership had been sunk by the Indian Navy.
+Everybody thought that the Somali pirate mothership had been sunk by the Indian Navy.

 Turns out that the pirate mothership supposedly sunk last week was actually a Thai fishing trawler that had been commandeered hours earlier by the pirates.